occopus/docs/sphinx/source/user-doc-setup.rst

 #.
 Install a few system-wide packages

-   Python ``3.x``, Virtualenv, Redis server for data storage and  SSL devel lib for Chef to work
+   Python ``3.x``, Virtualenv, Redis server for data storage and  SSL master lib for Chef to work

    .. code:: bash